-Cognitive behavioral therapy (CBT), Eye movement desensitization and reprocessing (EMDR), Harm reduction, Motivational interviewing (MI), Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Harm Reduction, Motivational Interviewing, Solution-focused, Strengths-based

 I am passionate about helping others help themselves while also providing a soft landing for those who may need it.
 I have experience working with individuals who struggle with severe mental illness.
 I am trained in Eye Movement Desensitization and Reprocessing (EMDR) trauma therapy and have seen tremendous results with my clients healing and finally moving on from their traumas.
 I have a very hands-on approach and invite friends and family members to get involved in treatment when appropriate.
 Together I know we can see great results and progress in your journey towards wellness and recovery.

 BA - Psychology, San Diego State University

 MSW - Social Work, San Diego State University

 I thoroughly enjoy helping others, hearing their stories of where they have been and where they want to go in life.
 Any way that I can assist in that journey is extremely fulfilling for me.

 I enjoy cooking and going on long walks along with the occasional reality TV binge watching session.

 I try to keep to a consistent routine of waking up and going to bed around the same time every day.
 This helps manage my stress and time throughout the day.

 People Assisting the Homeless.
 I worked there previously and loved to see the passion in the employees as they worked so hard to house their clients.